 ITV2 has announced brand new true crime series, The Social Media Murders.

-Airing this autumn, the show will bring together a number of single films each featuring a shocking real crime involving young people.
+Airing nighty this week between Monday, 15 November and Wednesday, 17 November at 9PM, the series is made of three separate films each featuring a shocking real crime involving young people.

 Linking them all is the unsettling role social media played in bringing together the culprit and the victim.